NextronSystems/nextron-helper-scripts/thor-seed/README.md

 Ignore connection errors caused by self-signed certificates

+### -NoResControl

+Disable THOR resource safeguards by passing `--norescontrol` to THOR.
+This is an advanced option and can increase the risk of swapping and system performance impact.

 ### -ProxyAddress

 Proxy address to use format: http://host:port

 ### -ProxyCredentials

 Proxy credentials to authenticate.
-Bye default Empty.
+By default empty.

 ## Preconfigured Variables